ZidaneDC/CPSC245_Project1/README.txt

 3) Description of any known compile/runtime errors, or bugs
 a.
-The game restarts once a game over is hit and the restart button is clicked, however the game over canvas will not disappear.
+The game restarts once a game over is hit and the restart button is clicked, however the game over canvas will not disappear. b.Bomb functionality is not yet complete, however the game will alert the player when a target flagged as a bomb appears.

 4.)
 References used to complete the assignment stackoverflow.com